 For example, a colonoscopy is one of the primary tools used by our doctors to fight colon cancer.
 If you have a family history of colon cancer, your risks increase exponentially.
 Start a regular screening schedule.
 Depending on your personal history, you should discuss it with your gastroenterologist or physician to develop the ideal screening schedule.

 Checking for Complications

 Constipation is a common ailment among the elderly that can lead to a host of complications.
 An annual screening that includes a detailed history of your regularity ensures you don’t fall victim to the various problems associated with uncomfortable and dangerous conditions.

 A low-fiber diet, lack of exercise, diabetes, and certain medications can cause what many accept as a common sign of aging.
 But left untreated, constipation can lead to hemorrhoids, fecal impaction, and rectal prolapse, a condition that causes part of your rectum to push through your anus.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+Your gastroenterologist should diagnose any and all symptoms for an accurate diagnosis and treatment plan.

 Digestive Health in New York City

-For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, as many as one in 22 people live with celiac disease, a condition that leads to a host of complications ranging from anemia to vomiting.
+For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, as many as one in 22 people live with celiac disease.
+This condition leads to a host of complications ranging from anemia to vomiting.
 It’s a disease that our doctors can test for and help you adjust to, but only if you give us a chance to rule out other causes of your symptoms.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+Your gastroenterologist should diagnose any and all symptoms for an accurate diagnosis and treatment plan.

-Regular physical exams — including blood tests and other diagnostic procedures when appropriate — allow you to make adjustments when necessary to avoid the silent killers.
+Regular physical exams — including blood tests and other diagnostic procedures when appropriate — allow you to adjust when necessary to avoid the silent killers.